GoldpawsStuff/ClassicWorldMapEnhanced/README.md

 [ ![Become a Patreon](http://azeriteui.com/img/social-media-buttons-patreon-small.jpg) ](https://www.patreon.com/AzeriteUI)

 Simple addon for WoW Classic that makes the WorldMap a little easier to work with, and adds some quality of life features.
-It currently has no user configurable settings.
+It has no user configurable settings, and probably never will have.
+Simple, subtle, super effective and works straight out of the box.

 ## **Features:**
 - Shrinks the world map down to a manageable size.